fieldtrip/website/workshop/toolkit2020/preparation.md

 ## Misc

--   Make more tutors admin of the slack workspace
+-   Make more tutors admin of the Slack workspace
 -   Distribute links to session specific shared Q&A google docs
 -   Add code of conduct (Sophie)
 -   Distribute links to personal hands-on google docs (just before)
--   Make slack channels for each session (during)
+-   Make Slack channels for each session (during)
 -   Share the slides of the lectures
 -   Get permission for recording and sharing video recordings
 -   Highlight or link to the current element (throughout the week)